HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment1Report/Assignment1Report_part3.md

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment1Report/FirstReq1.png)

-We changed the ups,downs,... , and got the following results:
+We changed the ups,downs,left,right and near,far, then applied the glm::orthographic function on the new values, then multiply it by look at and transformation matrices (implement look at matrix by applying glm::lookAt function, giving it eye, at, up values) , and got the following results:

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment1Report/FirstReq2.png)